 Fear of criticism.
 Writing requires courage.
 There is permanency to the written word that is unequaled by preaching or teaching—even when it is recorded on video.
 When one consistently publishes his thoughts, it is inevitable that he will promote some error or imbalance.
 To write, then, is to invite criticism and know that some of it will be well-founded.
 But why should we fear?
 Do we not profess to be serious about sanctification?
 Is any man truly sanctified apart from correction by a community of his peers?
 With eyes wide open, a writer must charge into the lion’s den with only his pen and a correctable spirit.

 There is permanency to the written word that is unequaled by preaching or teaching.

 Lack of discipline.
 Some have good intentions to write, but do not follow through.
 Others insist that they do not have time.
 But everyone has time or should make time.
-If one writes 500 words per day (the number of words to this point in the article), one will write 82 books of average length in the next 25 years.
-If one only wrote a paragraph as long as this one, one would still complete 16 books.
+If a writer puts down 500 words per day (the number of words to this point in the article), he will write 82 books of average length in the next 25 years.
+If he only writes a paragraph as long as this one, he will still complete 16 books.
 But unless we start to pick up our pen every day, we will forget these compelling facts and write nothing.

 Too focused on quality.
 Many writers, especially those who are bound by fear, have “quality over quantity” as their motto.
 They spend hours editing a single page and even then they are disappointed with the product.
 A superior maxim is, “practice makes perfect.”
 To encourage me to write consistently, one of my mentors shared an illustration that I am often reminded of.